ElfSundae/AVDemo/README.md

 AVCam demonstrates usage of AV Foundation capture API for recording movies, taking still images, and switching cameras.
 It runs only on an actual device, either an iPad or iPhone, and cannot be run in the simulator.

+###VideoSnake

+This sample demonstrates temporal synchronization of video with motion data from the accelerometer and gyroscope.
+It also includes a class which illustrates best practices for using the AVAssetWriter API to record movies.
+This is based on the VideoSnake demo presented at WWDC 2012, Session 520, "What's new in Camera Capture".

 ###AVCamManualUsingtheManualCaptureAPI